The-Balance-FFXIV/balance-static/content/jobs/ranged/machinist/savage.md

 ### Rotation alignments

 This fight will throw a serious wrench into all your alignments with the downtime and teleports.
-Do your best to keep using Drill, Anchor and Wildfire on cooldown and avoiding heat waste.
+Do your best to keep using Drill, Anchor and Wildfire on cooldown and avoiding Heat waste.
 I do this at the expense of delaying Barrel Stabilizer but honestly, I don’t know the optimal answer to this.
 Just press buttons.

 ### Early Anchor